Health, Physical Health

 Paget’s Disease of Bone:

-With Paget’s disease, abnormal bone remodeling makes bones bigger, weaker, and more likely to break.
-When it hits the tibia, the bone can bow outward, causing pain and making it tough to walk.
+With Paget’s disease, abnormal bone remodeling makes bones bigger, weaker, and more likely to break, the bone can bow outward, causing pain and making it tough to walk.
 Doctors usually treat it with bisphosphonate medications.

 Osteoporosis: